 And, while Jacquemus lolled around mostly in lighter, neutral hues, his signature came out at points, with bright, solid primary colors reminiscent of a buoy bobbing up and down among the grayish-blue waves.

 Beyond just the visuals, construction followed through with similar fall-for-summer designs.
-Specifically, Jacquemus collaborated with The Woolmark Company on 27 pieces, utilizing merino wool – a material typically associated with moisture-wicking hiking socks and cold-weather sweaters – against expectations.
+Specifically, Jacquemus collaborated with The Woolmark Company on 27 pieces, utilizing summer-weight merino wool – a material typically associated with moisture-wicking hiking socks and cold-weather sweaters – against expectations.

 Although it appeared in sweaters and jackets, Jacquemus further opted to add the breathable knit material to T-shirts and shorts.